The Weight of Uncomfortable Seating (That Doesn't Fit My Body)

-I walk into a coffee shop and the aroma of freshly brewed java hits me.
+I walk into a coffee shop, and the aroma of freshly brewed java hits me.
 My eyes look around the room, seeking refuge in a comfortable chair.
-Wooden, metal, cushioned, or spartan.
-Each one a potential ally or adversary.
-I always approach with caution, assessing their sturdiness, their armrests, their width.
-It’s like a bad guessing game.
+Wooden, metal, cushioned, or spartan - each a potential ally or adversary.
+I always approach them cautiously, assessing their sturdiness, armrests, and width.
+It's like a bad guessing game.
 Is this one going to hold me up?
 Can I squish my fat into it?

-Finding a comfortable chair is like to a bad treasure hunt.
+Finding a comfortable chair is like a bad treasure hunt.
 Most chairs are designed for the "standard" sized.
 But what about those of us who defy the norm?
-We’re left teetering on the edge, praying that the chair won’t break beneath us.
+We're left teetering on the edge, praying that the chair won't break beneath us.
 And specialty seating?
-Well, that’s the Willy Wonka golden ticket.
-The VIP pass to comfort.
+Well, that's the Willy Wonka golden ticket - the VIP pass to comfort.
 But it comes at a hefty price.

 The first thing I searched for were the specialty chairs.
-These are the ones with reinforced frames, generous proportions, and armrests that can be raised.
-They’re like the velvet ropes at an exclusive club that whisper, "You belong here."
-But here’s the catch: they’re not readily available in most public spaces.
-You won’t find them stacked in cafés or lining waiting rooms.
+They have reinforced frames, generous proportions, and armrests that can be raised.
+They're like the velvet ropes at an exclusive club that whispers, "You belong here."
+But here's the catch: they're not readily available in most public spaces.
+You won't find them stacked in cafés or lining waiting rooms.
 They simply do not exist in the vast majority of places I have been.

 Specialty seating costs a pretty penny.
 Comfort comes with a price tag: a tax on our bodies.
 Want a chair that won't creak when you sit?
 Pay up.
 Do you need armrests that accommodate your curves?
 Open your wallet wider.
 And if you dare to dream of a world where all chairs embrace diversity, well, dream on.

 I settle into a restaurant booth, my mortal enemy since I have to squeeze in as much as possible.
 The waiter hovers, eyes darting from me to the booth.
 "Is this okay?" he asks, his tone apologetic.
-In the past I would have tried to fit into the booth because I was embarrassed by my weight and the space that I took up in the world.
-It took many uncomfortable meals, when I was gasping for air with every minute breath, before I started giving the waitstaff the side-eye and asking for a table.
+I would have tried to fit into the booth in the past because I was embarrassed by my weight and the space I took up in the world.
+It took many uncomfortable meals, gasping for air with every minute breath, before I started giving the waitstaff the side-eye and asking for a table.

-All of my life I have squeezed into chairs meant for half my size.
-I’ve perched on the edge, praying not to topple.
+All of my life, I have squeezed into chairs meant for half my size.
+I've perched on the edge, praying not to topple.
 I have sunk into couches with no way of getting out.
 I have fake sat, too.
 What is fake sitting?
 It is sitting without putting your full weight on the chair.
 It is physically and mentally exhausting.
-So many inappropriate seats over the course of my lifetime.
-And all the while, I’ve yearned for a seat that is simply comfortable.
+There have been so many inappropriate seats over the course of my lifetime.
+All the while, I've yearned for a seat that is simply comfortable.

-I would be remiss if I were not to say that things have improved over the decades.
-Seats often have no arms and the seats are a bit wider.
+I would be remiss if I didn't say things have improved over the decades.
+Now, seats often have no arms and are a bit wider.
 In places like medical facilities, one might see wider benches seated side-by-side with the traditional width seating.
-As the average American has grown in size, there are more accommodations happening in public and private spaces.
+As the average American has grown in body size, more accommodations are being made in public and private spaces.

 You, too?